Boost American energy production now

 Technology may someday get us to the place where we don’t need gasoline, diesel, natural gas and other petroleum products.
 Pretending like that day has already arrived is just ignoring reality.

-Garrett Hawkins, a farmer from Appleton City, Missouri, is president of Missouri Farm Bureau, the state's largest farm organization.
+Hawkins is the President of Missouri Farm Bureau, the state's largest farm organization.